HomeProjectsNewsArchiveMore about AIBT

 < Back to Project List

-Other Brunel's Swing Bridge Pages
+Brunel's Swing Bridge/Brunel's Swivel Bridge

-The AIBT is working in partnership with the Bristol Industrial Archaeological Society (BIAS), the Clifton and Hotwells Improvement Society (CHIS), and the Hotwells and Cliftonwood Society on the restoration of Brunel's swing bridge.
 The bridge is a very important historic structure, which is located underneath the Plimsoll Bridge at the entrance to Bristol 's floating harbour.
 It is disused and in a very poor condition, and in danger of complete collapse.
 The bridge is listed Grade ll* and is on Historic England's Register of Structures at Risk.

 Brunel's Swing Bridge